xhtmlboi/yocaml/README.md

 # YOCaml

-> YOCaml is a static site generator, written in OCaml.
+> YOCaml is framework for building static site generator, written in
+> OCaml.

 ## Dev setup